mathieures/Posh-Matrix/README.md

 ## To-do
 - Add an option to specify a custom characters set
 - Balance the default parameters
+- Fix the Writing issue (copying the Writing process from the `Multicolor` mode would work, but would slow the script down)

 ## Known issues
-- The `-DynamicErasing` switch slows the script down quite a bit
+- When the `-Multicolor` switch is not present, a line is created and erased immediately everytime; although it could have an aesthetic effect, I think it is too much.
+It also makes the 'modifying-line' more obvious.
+(Note that it is because the Writing process is different in the `-Multicolor` mode, but also slower)

 ## Execution examples
 - `Start-Matrix` (starts the script with the default parameters)
 - `Start-Matrix 100 -FullScreen` (equivalent of `Start-Matrix -SleepTime 100 -FullScreen`)
 - `Start-Matrix 10 -NoAdaptiveSize -NoClearBefore`
+- `Start-Matrix -DropChance 1 -StickChance 60 -Leave 75`
-- `Start-Matrix 70 -DynamicErasing`
+- `Start-Matrix -DropChance 1 -StickChance 60 -Untouched 65 -Multicolor`
-- `Start-Matrix -SleepTime 100 -DropChance 1 -StickChance 80 -Lines 1 -EraseQuota 60` (equivalent of)
+- `Start-Matrix -SleepTime 100 -DropChance 1 -StickChance 80 -LeaveUntouchedChance 60`

 ## Changelog
-- v1.0: Initial release
+- **v1.0**: Initial release
 - v1.01: Rearranged parameters, added examples
 - v1.02: Changed the `-AdaptiveSize` switch to `-NoAdaptiveSize`, to enable the adaptiveness by default
 - v1.03: Made the cursor invisible
+- **v2.0**:
+	- Entirely changed the data structure: it is now a List of Lists of Characters (or *matrix*).
+The script is in consequence much faster.
+	- Since `LeaveUntouchedChance` handles the erasing now, removed the following parameters:
+		- `NumberOfLinesToReplace`
+		- `EraseQuota`
+		- `DynamicErasing`
+	- Added the `-Multicolor` switch.
+	- Removed some redondant Parameters' Aliases